thecodekiddos/SoundSphere-Server/README.md

 Create your own virtual environment for the project `virtualenv ~/PATH_TO_MY_PROJECT/venv`

-Install the requirements `pip install -r requirements.txt`

 Before beginning any development activate the virtual environment with the command:
 `source venv/bin/activate`
 When finished simply use:
 `deactivate`

+When adding additional modules to the project, commit the current state of the packages via: `pip freeze > requirements.txt`

 # Deployment
 TBD